-(3) This column represents the total grant date fair value of all stock options granted during the year ended December 31, 2021.
+(3) This column represents the aggregate grant date fair value of stock options granted during the year ended December 31, 2022 calculated in accordance with FASB ASC Topic 718.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-For information on the valuation assumptions with respect to the grants made, refer to Note 2 "Summary of Significant Accounting Policies" in the consolidated financial statements included in the 2021 Annual Report.
-As of December 31, 2021.
-Mr. Berman held unexercised options to purchase 2,950 shares of the Company's common stock; Dr. Hariri held unexercised options to purchase 195,416 shares of the Company's common stock; Mr. Zecchini held unexercised options to purchase 252,918 shares of the Company's common stock; Mr. Harcock held unexercised options to purchase 70,416 shares of the Company's common stock and Ms. Baddour held unexercised option to purchase 12,766 shares of the Company's common stock. - (4) Ram M. Jagannath waived his right to receive any equity compensation that he is entitled to as a director of the Company to the extent such compensation cannot be paid in cash.
+For information on the valuation assumptions with respect to the grants made, refer to Note 2 "Summary of Significant Accounting Policies" in the consolidated financial statements included in the 2022 Annual Report.
+As of December 31, 2022: Mr. Berman held unexercised options to purchase 43,531 shares of the Company's common stock; Dr. Harin held unexercised options to purchase 209,397 shares of the Company's common stock; Dr. Mandalam held unexercised options to purchase 26,899 shares of the Company's common stock; Mr. Zecchini held unexercised options to purchase 234,397 shares of the Company's common stock and Ms. Baddour held unexercised option to purchase 26,747 shares of the Company's common stock and Ms. Baddour held unexercised option to purchase 26,747 shares of the Company's common stock and Ms. Baddour held unexercised option to purchase 26,747 shares of the Company's common stock. - (4) Ram M. Jagannath waived his right to receive the equity compensation to which he was entitled as a director of the Company in connection with the annual grant described above for 2022.